mencargo/42/README.md

 let g:mail42 = '42login@student.42xxxx'
 ```

+Note: You may need to install libbsd to use bsb functions like strlcat and such...

 ## Git stuff:

 ### ~/src/repo/.gitignore
 ```
 .*
 *.out
+*.o
+*.a
 ```

 Depending on the project you could add to the list: `main.c`, `*.sh`, `*.pdf`...